koor-tech/kbase/docs/knowledge/koor/koor-operator.md

       schedule: 0 0 * * * # The schedule to check for new versions, defaults to everyday at midnight
 ```

+!!! tip
+    You can force an immediate version check by changing the `schedule` to `* * * * *` (check every minute)
+    and changing it back to another more practical schedule when the check is complete.

 The current and latest versions will appear in the status of the `KoorCluster` resource:

 ```console